harelsegev/harelsegev.github.io/content/posts/Resolving File Paths Using The MFT/index.md

 In the previous version, we built paths using the long file name (LFN) of each folder, because the long names are more meaningful than the auto-generated short names.
 Now we know that the `$FILE_NAME` attribute containing the short name may be the only `$FILE_NAME` attribute left after some of a folder's records were reused.

-In this new version, we prioritize LFN `$FILE_NAME` attributes, but we will use the SFN `$FILE_NAME` attribute if it's the only one left.
+In this new version, we prioritize the LFN `$FILE_NAME` attributes, but we will use the SFN `$FILE_NAME` attribute if it's the only one left.

 ## Closing Thoughts